 Notice when the seasons change your taste buds flow with it?
-You suddenly start to crave watermelon in the summer and fresh berries as the weather warms up, or squash in the winter as it gets cooler outside.
+You suddenly start to crave eating and drinking fresh watermelon in the summer and enjoying berries as the weather warms up, or squash in the winter as it gets cooler outside.
 I know strawberries are not quite in season for a couple of months (summer fruit), but our family pretty much enjoys them anytime of the year.

 The hubby prefers strawberries plain, in cake or topped with whipped cream.
 He has not yet grown to admire a salad with fruit in it.
 Although there is something quite spectacular to be said about bitter/tangy arugula leaves complimented with sweet strawberries and not to mention the dressing!

 Favorite ways to eat strawberries are topped over Greek yogurt with homemade granola, in smoothies, pies and in salads.
 This arugula salad with strawberries and feta can be adjusted to whatever vegetables are in your refrigerator.
 Instead of snap peas add carrot shavings or asparagus.
 Don't forget the main part - this orange poppy seed dressing which we made with oranges blossoming in our yard!